 Quantitative Differences Between Studies

 The actual measured results varied tremendously in the different studies.
-Although the result “slow food equals less food consumption” was always true, the actual amounts eaten and the rates of eating were quite different.
+The result “slow food equals less food consumption” was always true.
+Nevertheless, the actual amounts eaten and the rates of eating were quite different.
 For example, one study might show an 8% decrease in food consumed, while another might show a 30% reduction!

 How Does Slow Food Work?